sics-iot/lwm2m-contiki/examples/oma-lwm2m/standalone/README.md

 Copy the example directory contents to a directory outside Contiki.
 Remove the Makefile ```Makefile.contiki``` and the remaining Makefile will compile the example independent of the Contiki source tree.

+The Hex Transport can be tested together with DTLS using:

+>make TRANSPORT=hex MAKE_WITH_DTLS=1
+>java Hex2UDP leshan.eclipse.org 5684 ./lwm2m-example

+Note that you need to configure the leshan server with the correct key and ID.

+(without DTLS it should be 5683 for CoAP)